sahilrajput03/learn-raspberry/using-mongodb.md

 # NOW BELOW COMMAND SHOULD BE HELP TO CONNECT
 mongo -u "root" -p "root"
+# When you want to enter password in secret prompt
+mongo -u "root" -p

 # YOU CAN LOGIN IN THE SHELL
 mongo